Le Creuset is the brand name of a line of stove and ovenware. It is best known for its cast iron pots and pans coated in porcelain enamel.

-With its surfaces of porcelain enamel, the pots and pans are easier to clean than regular uncoated cast iron, while providing all the benefits of cast iron such as even heat, that is held.
-The handles may be wood, especially on the saucepans, or rolled iron.
+These pots are easier to clean than regular uncoated cast iron, while providing all the benefits of cast iron such as even heat.
+The handles may be rolled iron, or wood, especially on the saucepans.
 The surfaces are stain and scratch resistant.

 The cookware is expensive, targeted at the middle to upper class population.
 It comes with its famous 101 year guarantee.
 It’s not really used professionally, though: it’s for homes.

 Le Creuset cookware is good for low, slow cooking such as that involved in stews and braising.
 It is not really marketed as non-stick, but some users complain the cookware gets stickier over time.
-The phenolic resin knobs that come with most of the items are only oven safe up to 375 F (190 C.) You can order stainless steel knobs to replace them with.
+The phenolic resin knobs that come with most of the items are only oven safe up to 190 C (375 F.) You can order stainless steel knobs to replace them with.

 In the 1970s, there were two black finishes used on skillets: a non-stick one, and a satin black enamel.
 The non-stick was discontinued: it did not last well, it seems.
-It could flake if the pot or pan were exposed to too high heat (e.g. being left empty on a hot burner, which happens.)
+It could flake if the pot or pan were exposed to too high heat (e.g. being left empty on a hot burner.)

 The satin black enamel interior finish stands up to heat better.
 It is used in their wok, chicken fryer, on their griddle / grill pans, and in some skillets.
 You don’t need to season this as you would regular cast iron: remember, it might look like brand new unseasoned cast iron, but you are really seeing enamel.